Muhammed-Kahraman/Solar_System_Planets/README.md

 # Solar_System_Planets

-Application that gives general information about Solar System Planets
+Application that gives general information about Solar System Planets and Bonus Pluton